-On the other hand, since most petite women tend to have shorter neck, going with a lower neckline generally elongates our neck.
+On the other hand, since most petite women tend to have a shorter neck, going with a lower neckline generally elongates our neck.

-This is the most feminine style that flatters many different body shapes, and works perfectly for petite brides.
+This is the most feminine style that flatters many different body shapes and works perfectly for petite brides.
 It hugs at the midsection and flares at the skirt like a fish tail.

-For petite brides who want to ditch the ball gown wedding dresses but still are interested in a little bit of drama, the mermaid style will make you feel glamourous walking down the isle and give you the moment of “red carpet” feel.
+For petite brides who want to ditch the ball gown wedding dresses but still are interested in a little bit of drama, the mermaid style will make you feel glamourous walking down the aisle and give you the moment of “red carpet” feel.

 Mermaid style emphasizes bust and hip, so they are the best wedding dresses for petite brides who want to show off their feminine curves.